ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 forward for oblivious gateway resources that it has explicitly configured and allowed.

-It is possible for a server to be configured with multiple Oblivious Relay Resources, each for a different oblivious gateway resource as needed.
+It is possible for a server to be configured with multiple oblivious relay resources, each for a different oblivious gateway resource as needed.
 If the goal is to support a large number of oblivious gateway resources, clients might be provided with a URI template {{?TEMPLATE=RFC6570}}, from which multiple oblivious relay resources could be constructed.